benatspo/Multi-database_Models/README.md

 It permits to (rebuild and/or) use the survey database to replicate the observed results, and to filter/update/complete the dataset.

 ## Survey database
-The survey database is available on figshare, due to its size: [SQL_NoSQL_Survey.db](https://figshare.com/s/fb5c35279ab68ec52ffc)
+The survey SQLite database is available on figshare, due to its size: [SQL_NoSQL_Survey.db](https://figshare.com/s/fb5c35279ab68ec52ffc)

 Here is the description of the content of the different tables/views:
 #### Tables